Corvoloso/quill/README.md

 ## 🖤 About the project
-Intended to be a Dracula but black, i've used the Omni theme from @Rocketseat base and turned the lights off.
+Intended to be a Dracula but black, i've used the Omni theme from @Rocketseat as base for the theme and turned the lights off.

 ## 🚀 How to use
 The project isn't on the VSCode Marketplace **yet**, if you want to use it nowadays you have to do it manually.

+**Clone the project into the vscode extensions folder**

 ```bash
 # you need to enter the extensions file of your vscode. (in windows or mac)